 Install Nginx on Ubuntu – LEMP Stack Part 1

-To set up a LEMP stack, first install Nginx by running the command:
+To set up a LEMP stack, first install Nginx on Ubuntu by running the command:

 Typically, the system enables the Nginx service by default upon installation.
 Nonetheless, run the following command to ensure its correct operation: